gr-grey/quartz/content/02-daily-rambling/Being fat is a symptom.md

 As if fate would have it, I'm writing this on my cheat day.

-I'm following the [[02-daily-rambling/Slow carb diet|slow carb diet]], and Saturday is the scheduled fail day - I eat whatever I want and however much I want.
+I'm following the [[02-daily-rambling/Slow carb diet|slow carb diet]], and Saturday is the scheduled failing day - I eat whatever I want and however much I want.

 It's 15:04 right now, and I've eaten more than 3 meals worth of food.
 I had a breakfast, with 2 eggs, 1 cup of black beans, and a cup of spinach.